 Trafficking Cultural Property

 Historic artifact smuggling is not defined in the Turkish Criminal Code.
-Smuggling is a general term used for a variety of contraband products, so some explanation is in order.
+Smuggling is a general term used to describe a variety of contraband, such as customs violations and smuggling crimes.
 The smuggling crime mentioned here is defined in Act 2863 Law for Protection of Cultural and Natural Entities and is known as ‘historic artifact smuggling’ or ‘historic artifact trafficking’ by the public.
 It involves the illegal trade and smuggling of portable cultural products.